A Lyapunov-Based Small-Gain Theorem for Fixed-Time ISS: Theory, Optimization, and Games: INTRODUCTION

 \subsection{Additional Contributions with Respect to \cite{tang2025lyapunov}}

 Earlier, partial results of this article were submitted to the 2026 American Control Conference \cite{tang2025lyapunov}\footnote{Submitted in the supplemental material.}.
-The results of \cite{tang2025lyapunov} consider only systems \emph{without} external inputs, study FxTS, and do not present applications that require FxT-ISS stability tools.
-In contrast, the results of this article pertain to the study of \emph{fixed-time input-to-state stability} via small gain theory, further generalizes the class of permissible gain functions compared to those studied in \cite{tang2025lyapunov}, and additionally present two novel applications using fixed-time control that are contributions on their own: the solution of feedback optimization problems with plants in the loop and time-varying cost functions, and the solution of Nash-equilibrium seeking problems in noncooperative games with dynamic plants.
-The article also presents new numerical illustrative examples, as well as the complete stability analysis and proofs.
+The results of \cite{tang2025lyapunov} consider only systems \emph{without} external inputs \tcb{and study closed-loop FxTS}.
+In contrast, the results of this article pertain to the study of \emph{fixed-time input-to-state stability} via small gain theory, further generalize the class of permissible gain functions compared to those studied in \cite{tang2025lyapunov}, and additionally present two novel applications using fixed-time control that are contributions on their own: the solution of feedback optimization problems with plants in the loop and time-varying cost functions, and the solution of Nash-equilibrium seeking problems in noncooperative games with dynamic plants.
+The article also presents new numerical illustrative examples, with the complete stability analysis and proofs.

 The rest of this paper is organized as follows: Section \ref{sec_preliminaries} presents some mathematical preliminaries.
 Section \ref{sec_main} presents the Lyapunov-based small gain theorem for fixed-time stability.
-Section \ref{sec_fbkopt} studies the problem of feedback optimization in fixed-time, Section \ref{sec_fixedtime} considers the fixed-time Nash equilibrium seeking problem, and Section \ref{sec_conclusions} ends with the conclusions.
+Section \ref{sec_fbkopt} \tcb{applies the results to study} the problem of feedback optimization in fixed-time, Section \ref{sec_fixedtime} \tcb{similarly considers} the fixed-time Nash equilibrium seeking problem, and Section \ref{sec_conclusions} ends with the conclusions.